EhsanLasani/ELA-Main/00_Policy/Templates/03_Development/Definition_of_Done_Checklist.md

 | **Sprint/Iteration** | [If applicable] |
 | **Reviewed By** | [Name] |
 | **Date** | [YYYY-MM-DD] |

----

-## PURPOSE

-This checklist defines the "Definition of Done" criteria for each SDLC phase in ELA projects.
-All criteria must be met before work can be considered complete and before moving to the next phase.

-**Key Principle:** Work is not done until ALL applicable criteria are satisfied.

----

 ## 1. DEFINITION PHASE - DEFINITION OF DONE